db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+#### v1.1.16.2

+Another attempt to fix the WinForms not appearing over OCTGN sometimes.

 #### v1.1.16.1

 * One-per-turn cards now refresh at the start **and** and of your turn, to be usable even on the opponent's turn (i.e. Net Shield).